Little Ship Club Rules and Minutes

-2.4 Save as provided in this Rule 2.4, all Members (of every membership class and category) shall be deemed upon application for membership to have accepted all these Rules and to be aware of Rules 4 and 26 in particular.
-The Committee shall make such arrangements regarding Rules and House Rules as it deems appropriate for any class of Associate members established under Rule 2.2.
-All Members (of every membership class and category) shall be deemed upon application for membership to have accepted all these Rules and to be aware of Rules 4 and 26 in particular.
-[Rule 2.4 Amended 15 June 2010]
+2.3 Save as provided in this Rule 2.3, all Members (of every membership class and category) shall be deemed upon application for membership to have accepted all these Rules and to be aware of Rules 4 and 27 in particular.
+The Committee shall make such arrangements regarding Rules and House Rules as it deems appropriate for any class of Associate members established under Rule 2.1.4.

 2.5 Candidates for all classes of membership other than Honorary Member must be proposed by a Guaranteeing Member.
 The Committee: